aingaRamangalahy/aingaRamangalahy/README.md

 # Hi there, I'm Ainga! 👋

-👨‍💻 I'm a Software Engineer with a passion for coding and building innovative solutions.
+👨‍💻 I'm a Software Engineer with a passion for coding and building intuitive solutions.

 🌐 My Tech Stack:
 - JavaScript | TypeScript